Abu Dhabi, x,

 Discover the latest software purchases and digital transformation initiatives being undertaken by Al Jaber Group and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 55000 Al Jaber Group employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that Al Jaber Group has purchased the following applications: Microsoft 365 for Collaboration in 2019, Akamai CDN for Content Delivery Network in 2019, Oracle JD Edwards EnterpriseOne HCM for Core HR in 2009 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that Al Jaber Group has purchased the following applications: Oracle JD Edwards EnterpriseOne for ERP Financial in 2008, Oracle JD Edwards EnterpriseOne HCM for Core HR in 2009, Microsoft 365 for Collaboration in 2019 and the related IT decision-makers and key stakeholders.

-Our database provides customer insight and contextual information on which enterprise applications and software systems Al Jaber Group is running and its propensity to invest more and deepen its relationship with Microsoft , Akamai , Cloudflare or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.
+Our database provides customer insight and contextual information on which enterprise applications and software systems Al Jaber Group is running and its propensity to invest more and deepen its relationship with Oracle , Microsoft , SAP or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.

 We have been analyzing Al Jaber Group revenues, which have grown to $8.11 billion in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Al Jaber Group intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.